CharlesB91/visit-glasgow/README.md

 - This is focused more on the conventional tourist who is keen to explore the historical aspects of the city which applies to a different audience so felt this should be on a separate page.
 - Each section ie bus tour, Kelvingrove art museum, Glasgow museum has an accompanying image with some brief back-ground text to inform the user of what to expect.
 These images also contain links if the user wishes to book tickets.

+### Features Left to Implement

+- Additional future features which will impove the sites cabibilty would be to add an interative map of the full city highlighting historical buildings, museams, popular venues.

 ## Testing

 ### Responsive Testing